PCOS, Unwanted Hair & Electrolysis: What You Need to Know

 Telogen (resting phase) – the hair detaches and will eventually shed.

-Only about 30% of your facial hairs are in the anagen phase at any one time, you’ll need to treat the same area multiple times to catch all hairs during the right phase.
+Only a proportion of your hairs are visible at any one time, you’ll need to treat the same area multiple times to catch all hairs during the right phase.

 🧠 Managing expectations (and hormones)